-High-quality, highly motivated, culturally responsive and innovative teachers, administrators and other staff are essential for successful student learning.
+High-quality, highly motivated, culturally responsive and innovative teachers, administrators and other staff who are supported and valued are essential for successful student learning and development.
 Amended 2015

 EDUCATION PROGRAMS

 B.21 EARLY CHILDHOOD EDUCATION

 All children should have rich learning opportunities during the formative early childhood years.
 The Association of Alaska School Boards therefore supports and encourages districts and/or communities to develop early childhood programs, which include parent and family involvement.
 AASB supports sustainable, reliable and adequate State funding for early childhood education.
 Amended 1998, 2007, 2012, 2015